You Don’t Have to Pay Your Student Loans If You Don’t Want To

 A lot of people hate debt.
 I come from a pragmatic Midwestern family of the 90s, and, my goodness, you can hardly do worse than accruing debt in that environment.

-That’s because having — and especially not paying — debt effects your credit score, which affects that cornerstone of the American Dream: home ownership.
+That’s because having — and especially not paying — debt affects your credit score, which affects that cornerstone of the American Dream: home ownership.
 Bad credit keeps you from getting a mortgage.
 At best, it means anything you finance will cost more than it would with good credit, and that’s just plain impractical.

 Plus it’s rude to not pay what you owe.
 Unpaid debt messes up our whole system.
 See: 2008 housing crisis.